KumoCorp/kumomta/docs/tutorial/quickstart.md

     ```

     !!!note
-        The server is restarted because logs are written using streaming compression with log flushing after every 1GB of data, or upon server restart.
+        In the default configuration, it will take about 10 seconds for the log files to flush and show the log entries in the `tailer` output.
+        You can speed that up by changing the `max_segment_duration` in the `init.lua` file, or just by restarting the server via
+        `sudo systemctl restart kumomta`.

         These example log entries have been formatted for ease of reading in the documentation.

 ## Next Steps
 This page described a situation where you already have a fully prepared server/instance and just needed basic install instructions.
 [Read on](./server_environment.md) to look at server selection and sizing, OS preparation, installation, and testing in more detail.